 Not all programs have courses year round.
 Learn more about our classes below or click the button to see what is currently available.

 Family LEAP Program (Learn, Eat, Active Play) Program is a 12-week weight management program for children ages 7-16, who are at risk for weight-related health problems, and their families.
 To learn more, contact your child's primary care provider or call us to request information by phone.

-Gundersen Behavioral Health has integrated traditional behavioral health treatment with mental wellness at the Healthy Living Center.
-Joe Bodnar, LPC, and Holly Walters, LPC, expand the concept of mental health treatment to include healthy lifestyle, physical health and psychological health.
-Joe and Holly provide a full array of behavioral health and wellness therapy services at the Healthy Living Center a half-day each week.
+Gundersen Behavioral Health has integrated traditional behavioral health and addiction treatment with mental and physical wellness at the Healthy Living Center.
+Options for treatment include both individual and group.
+Our evening addiction treatment program expands the concept of traditional addiction treatment to also include healthy lifestyle, physical health and psychological health.

 The Healthy Living Center's Teen Skills Group provides a safe, supportive environment for teens of various ethnicities, genders, orientations, social classes and abilities.
 Teens are empowered to learn and practice social, problem-solving, personal effectiveness and emotion regulation skills under the guidance of experienced Gundersen psychotherapists in a positive and structured environment.